Talk

 Supporting the shift towards patient-centered design, the U.S. Food and Drug Administration (FDA) is actively encouraging medical device manufacturers to gather Patient Preference Information (PPI).
 PPI provides manufacturers with valuable data on the desires and limitations of their target patient audience.
 Additionally, the FDA has made it clear that, while voluntary, this information can influence regulatory decisions such as a medical device’s labeled indications for use.
 Put together, PPI could help manufacturers build a more clinically and commercially successful device.

-Join Orthogonal and MATTER Chicago on November 20th, 2024 at 2 PM CDT for a webinar discussing PPI with Dr. Cynthia Grossman, who is leading the effort at the FDA in her role as Director, Division of Patient-Centered Development of the Center for Devices and Radiological Health (CDRH).
-She’ll be joined by Olufemi Babalola, Health Economist, Division of Patient-Centered Development of the CDRH, who has been instrumental in advancing the FDA’s work on PPI.
-We also hope to have one or two companies join us who have successfully utilized PPI as part of their FDA submission.
+Orthogonal and MATTER Chicago hosted a webinar on November 20th, 2024 at 2 PM CDT discussing PPI with Dr. Cynthia Grossman, who is leading the effort at the FDA in her role as Director, Division of Patient-Centered Development of the Center for Devices and Radiological Health (CDRH).
+She was joined by Olufemi Babalola, Health Economist, Division of Patient-Centered Development of the CDRH, who has been instrumental in advancing the FDA’s work on PPI, Todd Snell, Founder, Leadership Coach and Advisor at Camber Advisors, LLC, and Christine Poulos, Senior Economist at RTI International.

 Cynthia (Cyndi) Grossman, Ph.D., Director, Division of Patient-Centered Development, FDA